 What inspired you to create your company?

-After college, I had worked as a PR manager for a law firm for a year because I was considering applying to law school.
-But then after, I realized that I didn’t enjoy anything about the law so I went on to work in consulting for four years.
+Of course, I am still passionate about civil justice and upholding the law, but after a while, I realized that I was more interested in the PR and marketing side of things, so I went on to work in consulting for four years.
 During the financial crisis, my office in the Northeast shut down and I was laid off.
 At that point, I had a tough decision to make: “Do I look for a job, or do I start my own business?”
 After a few days of weighing the pros and cons, I decided to take the risk and launch a PR firm (originally Marquet Media, now Creative Development Agency.)
 It’s been 10+ years and I never looked back after that.

 About a year ago, I decided to launch FemFounder.co (after receiving numerous requests from entrepreneurs who could not afford to hire a PR firm).
 FemFounder.co is a one-stop shop for female business owners that publishes content on anything related to business.